M-Aitisam/Linear-Algebra-PythonSolve/redeme.md

 Solving using matrix inverse...
-Solution using matrix inverse:

-x = 1.0
-y = 2.0
+Solution using matrix inverse: x = 1.0 y = 2.0

-Error Handling ⚠️
+⚠️ Error Handling
-If the system has no solution or infinite solutions, the script will catch the error and notify the user.
+If the system has no solution or infinite solutions, the script will notify you.

-If the matrix is not invertible (i.e., singular), the script will also handle that case gracefully.
+If the matrix A is not invertible, it will handle that error gracefully.

+🤝 How to Contribute
+Fork the repository 🔱
+Clone your fork locally:

-License 📄
+📄 License
-This project is open-source and available under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-Starring the Repository ⭐
+🌟 Starring the Repository

-If you found this project helpful, please star the repository to show your support! 🌟
+If you found this project helpful, please give it a ⭐ to show your support!

-Go to the repository on GitHub.
+Go to the GitHub repository

-Click the Star button at the top right of the page.
+Click the Star button at the top right of the page

-Stars are a great way to show appreciation and help others discover this project! 🚀
+Your support helps others discover this project! 🙌